top of page

 curriculum

-• Cardiac Operating Room: 6 months
+• Cardiac OR: 6 months

-• Thoracic Operating Room: 1 month
+• Thoracic OR: 1 month

 • Cardiothoracic ICU: 1 month

-• Structural Heart: 1 month
+• Structural heart: 1 month

 cthoracic program history